FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

 [HTML 5.3].

-The HVML tag `view` represents a complex widget which can not be described and rendered easily by the standard HTML 5.3 tags and CSS, for example, a chart, a calendar, a meter panel, and so on.
+The HVML tag `view` represents a complex widget which can not be described and rendered easily by using the standard HTML 5.3 tags and CSS, for example, a chart, a calendar, a meter panel, and so on.

 As we know, HTML 5.3 introduced some new tags especially the ones for